davherrmann/annoMVVM/README.md

 Annotations can be used for either passing events in the view to the viewmodel or synchronising a state in the viewmodel with the counterpart in the view.

 ###@BindAction
-For binding an action in a view to a method in a viewmodel, an ```ActionHandler``` has to be declared in the viewmodel:
+For binding an action in a view to a method in a viewmodel, an ```ActionHandler``` needs to be declared in the viewmodel:
 ```java
 public interface DoLogout extends ActionHandler {}
 ```
-The declared handler can then be used in a method annotation in the viewmodel:
+The declared handler can then be used in a ```@HandlesAction``` annotation on a method in the viewmodel:
 ```java
 @HandlesAction(DoLogin.class)
 public void doLogin(String username, String password) {